 In order to retain our unique culture as we grow, we invest significant time and capital into our training programs.
 We devote substantial resources to identifying, selecting and training our restaurant-level employees.
 We typically have ten in-store trainers at each existing location who provide both front- and back-of-the-house training on site as well as two training coordinators that lead new restaurant training.
 We also have an approximately 20-week training program for all of our restaurant managers, which consists of an average of 11 weeks of restaurant training and eight to nine weeks of "cultural" training, in which managers observe our established restaurants' operations and customer interactions.
-We believe our focus on cultural training is a core aspect of our company and reinforces our commitment to the Chuy's brand identity.
+We believe our focus on cultural training is a core aspect of our Company and reinforces our commitment to the Chuy's brand identity.
 In conjunction with our training activities, we hold "Culture Clubs" four times or more per year, as a means to fully impart the Chuy's story through personal appearances by our founders.

 Flexible Business Model with Industry Leading Unit Economics.
 We have a long standing track record of consistently producing high average unit volumes relative to competing Mexican concepts, as well as established casual dining restaurants.
-For the twelve months ended December 27, 2015, our comparable restaurants generated average unit volumes of \$4.7 million, with our highest volume comparable restaurant generating approximately \$9.0 million.
+For the twelve months ended December 25, 2016, our comparable restaurants generated average unit volumes of \$4.6 million, with our highest volume comparable restaurant generating approximately \$9.1 million.
 We have opened and operated restaurants in Texas, the Southeast and the Midwest and achieved attractive rates of return on our invested capital, providing a strong foundation for expansion in both new and existing markets.
-Under our investment model, our new restaurant openings have historically required a net cash investment of approximately \$2.1 million.
-For our new unit openings, we estimate that each ground-up buildout of our prototype will require a total cash investment of \$1.8 million to \$2.4 million (net of estimated tenant incentives of between zero and \$1.0 million).
-We estimate that each conversion will require a total cash investment of \$2.0 million to \$2.2 million.
+Under our investment model, our new restaurant openings have historically required a net cash investment of approximately \$2.2 million.
+For our new unit openings, we estimate the cost of a conversion or ground-up buildout will require a total cash investment of \$1.9 million to \$2.5 million (net of estimated tenant incentives of between zero and \$1.0 million).
 We currently target a cash-on-cash return beginning in the third operating year of 30.0%, and a sales to investment ratio of 1.9:1.

 Experienced Management Team.
 We are led by a management team with significant experience in all aspects of restaurant operations.
-Our senior management team has an average of approximately 31 years of restaurant experience and our 70 general managers, as of December 27, 2015, have an average tenure at Chuy's of approximately 6 years.
+Our senior management team has an average of approximately 32 years of restaurant experience and our 81 general managers, as of December 25, 2016, have an average tenure at Chuy's of approximately 6 years.
 In 2007, we hired our CEO and President, Steve Hislop.
 Mr. Hislop is the former President of O'Charley's Restaurants, where he spent 19 years performing a variety of functions, including serving as Concept President and a member of the board of directors, and helped grow the business from 12 restaurants to a multi-concept company with 347 restaurants during his tenure.
-Since Mr. Hislop's arrival in 2007, we have accelerated our growth plan and opened62 new restaurants, as of February 29, 2016, and entered 13 new states.
+Since Mr. Hislop's arrival in 2007, we have accelerated our growth plan and opened 74 new restaurants, net of relocation, as of February 28, 2017, and entered 15 new states.